 You’re already there.
 Enjoy it.

 You’ll get some great stories out of it.
 Much better stories than the rest of the boring people who got to spend their days getting sunburnt on the beach.
+Because in all serious sunburn turns into cancer and ain’t no body got time for cancer.
+Instead why not eat more food?

 If you’ve even been stuck somewhere magical in terrible weather and did something fun let us know in the comments below.